basselhak/basselhak.github.io/about.md

 [Send me an email](mailto:jaha.dbp@cbs.dk) or connect through one of the icons in the page footer.

-You can also find me on [Academia.edu](https://cbs.academia.edu/JacobHasselbalch) or [Researchgate.net](https://www.researchgate.net/profile/Jacob_Hasselbalch).
+You can also find me on [Academia.edu](https://cbs.academia.edu/JacobHasselbalch), [Researchgate.net](https://www.researchgate.net/profile/Jacob_Hasselbalch), or on the [CBS website](https://www.cbs.dk/en/research/departments-and-centres/department-of-business-and-politics/staff/jahadbp).